Curriculum Vitae

 - Conference on the Methods of Modern Experimental Economics, NYU, October 2009.

-- Direct Marketing Educational Foundation (keynote address), San Diego, California, October 2009.
+- Direct Marketing Educational Foundation (keynote speaker), San Diego, California, October 2009.

 - QME Conference, Chicago, IL, October 2009.